Nexus-Mods/StarfieldSaveTool/README.md

 There are different types of Plugin data blocks.

 * Native game plugins only contain the pluginName
-* Non-native plugins contain extra data, including Creation information and flags where appropriate.
+* Non-native plugins (if `SaveVersion >= 122`) contain extra data, including Creation information and flags where appropriate.
+If an older SaveVersion, the extra data is not present.

 | Name           | Type     | Description         |
 |----------------|----------|---------------------|